LaurentRDC/crystals/docs/guide.rst

 Compatibility with ASE
 ----------------------
 The `Atomic Simulation Environment <https://wiki.fysik.dtu.dk/ase/index.html>`_ is a powerful tool.
-You can harness its power and convert between :class:`ase.Atoms` and :class:`skued.Crystal` at will.
+You can harness its power and convert between :class:`ase.Atoms` and :class:`crystals.Crystal` at will.

 To create an :class:`ase.Atoms` object from a :class:`Crystal`, use the :meth:`Crystal.ase_atoms` method::

 	from ase.calculators.abinit import Abinit
-	from skued import Crystal
+	from crystals import Crystal

 	gold = Crystal.from_database('Au')
 	ase_gold = gold.ase_atoms(calculator = Abinit(...))